 1. Select the comment balloon.

 2. Select the Delete button in the Comments group or the Reject button in the Changes group.

-1. Select the Delete button down arrow in the Comments group.
+1. Select the Delete button menu arrow in the Comments group.

-1. Select Reviewing Pane in the Tracking group to open the Reviewing Pane.
+1. Select the Reviewing Pane button in the Tracking group to open the Reviewing Pane.